jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/single-board-computer-telemetry.md

     Sending telemetry  {"light": 0}
     ```

-> 💁 You can find this code in the [code-telemetry/virtual-device](code-telemetry/virtual-device) folder or the [code-telemetry/pi](code-telemetry/pi) folder.
+> 💁 You can find this code in the [code-telemetry/virtual-device](code-telemetry/virtual-device) folder.

 😀 You have successfully sent telemetry from your device.